Experiences, reports and interviews

 My first visit ever at Polunsky Unit

 The text presents extracts of lifespark member Christiane Bitz’s diary, when she travelled for the first time ever to the USA.
-The trip took her to Polunksy Unit, Livingston, Texas to visit her pen-pal Roberto, prisoner on the Texas death row.
+The trip took her to Polunksy Unit, Livingston, Texas to visit her pen-

 English, by Christiane Bitz, May 2003